zineos/aimet/Docs/tutorials/quantization_workflow.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous step, we applied the LiteMP feature in AIMET ONNX to perform basic mixed precision optimization.
-For a more advanced approach, AIMET offers the **Automatic Mixed Precision (AMP)** feature, which runs a comprehensive search to identify an optimal mixed precision profile.
+For a more advanced approach, AIMET offers the :ref:`Automatic Mixed Precision (AMP) <featureguide-amp>` feature, which runs a comprehensive search to identify an optimal mixed precision profile.
 Note that AMP requires significantly more time than LiteMP.

 **Key benefits of AMP:**